marthenlt/graalvm-japac-workshop-202009/README.md

 >```

-You have connected to the OCI Developer Cloud Image which contains the Enterprise Edition of GraalVM 19.0.0 This gives us the Java and JavaScript languages.
+You have connected to the OCI Developer Cloud Image which contains the Enterprise Edition of GraalVM jaeger-component: all-in-one This gives us the Java and JavaScript languages.

 To ensure that the Graal versions will be used by default when invoking `java`,